 \subsection{Coding LLMs}

-StarCoder~\cite{li2023starcodersourceyou} introduced a family of code generation models, including larger LLMs optimized for code-centric dialogue and smaller ones tailored for code completion.
-Trained on the permissively licensed The Stack dataset~\cite{kocetkov2022stack3tbpermissively}, these models achieved strong performance, surpassing most prior approaches on both code completion and instruction-following benchmarks.
-The Qwen-2.5-Coder series~\cite{hui2024qwen25codertechnicalreport} represented another significant advancement in code-focused LLMs.
+StarCoder~\citep{li2023starcodersourceyou} introduced a family of code generation models, including larger LLMs optimized for code-centric dialogue and smaller ones tailored for code completion.
+Trained on The Stack dataset~\citep{kocetkov2022stack3tbpermissively}, these models achieved strong performance, surpassing most prior approaches on both code completion and instruction-following benchmarks.
+The Qwen-2.5-Coder series~\citep{hui2024qwen25codertechnicalreport} represented another significant advancement in code-focused LLMs.
 Trained on a proprietary mixture of data, the models were released in sizes ranging from 0.5B to 32B parameters and were designed to support text completion, code chat, and fill-in-the-middle tasks.

-In our work, we use these models as reader LLM baselines for RAG and evaluate our proposed system with Qwen-2.5-Coder-1.5B as backbone LLMs.

-\subsection{Context compression methods}
+\subsection{Context Compression Methods}

-Despite decoder-only transformer optimizations such as KV-Caching~\cite{pope2022efficientlyscalingtransformerinference} and more efficient attention implementations like GQA~\cite{ainslie2023gqatraininggeneralizedmultiquery}, time per-token inference latency still scales linearly with context size.
-Since Retrieval Augmented Generation~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} retrieves information from the knowledge base and puts it into the context of language models, this increases the context size that needs to be processed and subsequently increases end-to-end latency.
+Although modern decoder-only transformers benefit from inference optimizations such as KV-caching~\citep{pope2022efficientlyscalingtransformerinference} and efficient attention implementations like GQA~\citep{ainslie2023gqatraininggeneralizedmultiquery}, time per-token inference latency still grows linearly with context size.
+Since Retrieval Augmented Generation~\citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} retrieves information from the knowledge base and puts it into the context of language models, this increases the context size that needs to be processed and subsequently increases end-to-end latency.
 Consequently, \emph{compressing retrieved context into compact, informative representations} -- without sacrificing semantic relevance -- is \emph{essential for deploying RAG in practice}.